 Appliance IQ: Laundry

-Electric clothes dryers use anywhere from 1800 to 5000 watts of energy, on average, dependent on the load and cycle configurations.
+Electric dryers use anywhere from 1800 to 5000 watts of energy, on average, dependent on the load and cycle configurations.
 This equates to about 1.8 to 5 kWh of electricity.

 Whirlpool dryers typically require 2100 watts of energy.